lupinelab/kproximate/examples/README.md

 The value of `kpJoinCommand` is executed on the new node as follows: `bash -c <your-join-command>`.

+### Join on first boot

+The [create_kproximate_template.sh](https://github.com/lupinelab/kproximate/tree/main/examples/create_kproximate_template.sh) script creates a template that joins the Kubernetes cluster automatically on first boot.

+### Using local storage

+Those wishing to use local storage can set `kpLocalTemplateStorage: true` in their configuration and create a template on each Proxmox node with an identical name but a different VMID.

 ### Custom templates

 If creating your own template please consider the following:

-* As previously stated, the template must join your kubernetes cluster with zero interaction.
-I found that the `virt-customize` package was the easiest way to do this.
+* It should have `qemu-guest-agent` installed.
 * It should be a cloud-init enabled image in order for ssh key injection to work.
 * The final template should have a cloudinit disk added to it.
 * Ensure that each time it is booted the template will generate a new machine-id.
-I found that this was only achieveable when truncating (and not removing) `/etc/machine-id` with the `virt-customize --truncate` command at the end of my configuration steps.
+I found that this was only achieveable when truncating (and not removing) `/etc/machine-id` with the `virt-customize --truncate` command at the end of the configuration steps.
 * It should be configured to receive a DHCP IP lease.
 * If you are using VLANs ensure it is tagged appropriately, ie the one your kubernetes cluster resides in.
-* It should have `qemu-guest-agent` installed.

-See [create_kproximate_template.sh](https://github.com/lupinelab/kproximate/tree/main/examples/create_kproximate_template.sh) for examples of the above.

 ## Networking